FREQUENTLY ASKED QUESTIONS ABOUT TRADEMARKS

 When your application is approved for publication‚ it opens a 30 day window for third parties to oppose the application.
 To oppose the application the third party must have standing.
 In other words‚ the party filing the Opposition must prove that they will be harmed in some way by the trademark registration.
 Any such conflicts must be resolved before a trademark registers.
 After registration a Petition to Cancel can be filed which is the same proceeding involved with the Opposition though after registration the trademark owner has some presumed rights.

 How can I get a State of California trademark or service mark?

 Though not as strong as a federal registration‚ trademarks may also be registered with the California Secretary of State.
 Registration in the state of California is a good option if the trademark is not used across state lines.

 In California‚ a trade name may be filed with the county clerk.
 However‚ this filing does not grant any trademark rights.

 A trademark license allows someone other than the trademark owner to use a trademark under specific conditions.
 Under such a contract‚ the licensor permits the licensee to utilize the trademark under agreed upon circumstances.
 There may be multiple licensees for a trademark.
 Furthermore‚ licensing can take place before registration.

 Why do I need an attorney for my trademark needs?

 Your ownership of a trademark is not guaranteed by registration alone.
 The laws concerning trademarks are complex and there are many pitfalls so it is important to ensure that everything is handled properly.
 Persons who file their own trademarks often forget to do simple things that later lead to a loss of rights.
-Get in touch with the southern California law firm of Mandour & Associates‚ APC for help with all of your intellectual property matters.
+Please feel free to Contact us for help with all of your intellectual property matters.